-This recipe happened because I wanted an addition to a carby delicious new potato & grilled asparagus dish (recipe coming soon!) , that I was really wanting to make, but knew there really wasn't much in the cupboard.
+This yummy recipe happened because I wanted an addition to a carby delicious new potato & grilled asparagus dish, that I was really wanting to make, but knew there really wasn't much in the cupboard.

 And as I walked up the hill home from the tube I suddenly remembered I had made some harissa from my home-grown Locoto chillies, that was still sitting preserved under a layer of oil in the fridge.
 So a quick stop via the local mini supermarket to pick up some rocket and this was born.
 Sadly, our own salad leaves are suffering from a slug invasion...
 Nightmare!
 Replanting starts this Saturday, and we'll be stepping up our slug prevention program.

 And best of all?
-This salad, if you keep the Chickpeas/Tomato mix away from tender leaves, is even better the next day.
+If you keep the Chickpeas/Tomato mix away from tender leaves, this salad is even better the next day.
 Perfect for tossing together for a picnic, or taking to a BBQ.